 Diagnosis and Treatment

-An emergency medicine doctor, a registered nurse with specialized emergency training and one or more lab or other technicians make up the emergency medical team that will care for you.
+The emergency medical team that will care for you includes an emergency medicine doctor, a registered nurse with specialized emergency training and one or more lab or other technicians.
 Your doctor will review your medical history and perform an exam or evaluation.
 The doctor may order tests, make a diagnosis, begin treatment, or consult with other specialists or your family doctor (if you have one).
-The nurses and technicians will help execute the doctor’s orders.
-Once you are stabilized and emergency treatment is rendered, a decision is made to admit you to the hospital or send you home with instructions for follow up care.
+The nurses and technicians will help fill the doctor’s orders.
+Once you are stabilized and emergency treatment is rendered, a decision is made to admit you to the hospital or send you home with instructions for follow-up care.